deamorim2/sdbs/EN-US/tuning.rst

 maintenance_work_mem
 --------------------

 Defines the amount of memory used for maintenance operations, including vacuuming, index and foreign key creation.
 As these operations are not terribly common, the default value may be acceptable.
-This parameter can alternately be increased for a single session before the execution of a number of :command:`CREATE INDEX` or :command:`VACUUM` calls as shown below.
+This parameter can alternately be increased for a single session before the execution of a number of ``CREATE INDEX`` or ``VACUUM`` calls as shown below.

   .. code-block:: sql